-The Healing Pillars of Somatic Practice
+The Healing Elements of Somatic Practice

 The Intent & Hope Behind Befriending the Body:

 In my experience, healing from complex trauma requires a collection of modalities, strategies, and tools that are tailored to our unique experiences and nervous systems.
-Befriending the Body is a generalized introduction to somatic healing and exploration.
+Befriending Your Body is a generalized introduction to somatic healing and exploration.
 It is one piece in the healing puzzle of complex trauma.

-I created Befriending the Body with the intention to provide an introductory experience to somatic practice and developing a healing relationship with the body.
+I created Befriending Your Body with the intention to provide an introductory experience to somatic practice and developing a healing relationship with the body.
 Because this course isn't tailored to individual experience, there may be portions of the guide that don't work for you.
 That is okay.
 My hope is that as you discover what does work for you, you may consider seeking a more tailored and personal experience with a trauma-trained somatic practitioner.

-Healing Pillars of Somatic Practice:
+Healing Elements of Somatic Practice:

 How Is More Important Than What